maxistb/maxistb/README.md

   <span style="vertical-align: middle;">About Me:</span>
 </div>

-I am an App Developer from Germany currently working at Haspa Next GmbH as an iOS-Developer.
+I am an App Developer from Germany working at Haspa Next GmbH as an iOS-Developer.

 Currently studying Software-Engineering in the 3rd Semester at the University of Hamburg.